Hammam Spa Tips – Our Surreal Moroccan Massage Experience

 Our Hammam Massage in Marrakech

-Dave and I were each led into separate rooms to begin our 90-minute hammam experience.
+Dave and I took part in a traditional hammam.
+At the beginning of our hammam ritual, we were each led into separate rooms to begin our 90-minute hammam experience.
 Dave went to the men’s part of the building and I was sent to the women’s.
 Hammams are not co-ed.

 Waiting for my Hammam